tordj/WonderGUI/doc/guide/content/docs/widgets/widget_layout_fundamentals.md

 Attentive readers might ask, can't we just include the position adjustment in the origo since it is a FlexPos and skip the pos-variable?
 Yes, you can, but it we think that becomes less readable and goes against the established convention.

-##### The result
+### The result

-Lets sum it all together and also take advantage of the fact that we can define and push all the sluts in one operation as an initializer list.
-The result can look something like this:
+Lets sum it all together and also take advantage of the fact that we can define and push all the slots in one operation as an initializer list:

 ```c++
 pFlexPanel->slots.pushBack({